Settings Selector based on Capture Speed

 Testing 2D Settings

-To test 2D settings, you can either use the 2D capture mode in Zivid Studio or run our code sample.
+To test 2D settings, you can either use the 2D capture mode in Zivid Studio or run one of our code samples.

 To import the settings in Zivid Studio: